TobitSoftware/chayns-components/src/react-chayns-amountcontrol/README.md

 # AmountControl-Component #

-The AmountControl-Component is part of the *tobit-chayns_components*-Package.
+The AmountControl-Component is part of the *chayns-components*-Package.
 You can install it with the following command:

     npm install -S chayns-components@latest